-The selected IDN ccTLD string(s) must be a meaningful representation of the name of the corresponding Territory.
+The selected IDN ccTLD string(s) must be a Meaningful Representation of the name of the corresponding Territory.
 A string is deemed to be meaningful if it is in the Designated Language of the Territory and if it is:

-1 The name of the Territory; or

-A part of the name of the country or territory denoting the country or territory; or 3 A short-form designation for the name of the country or territory that is recognizable and denotes the country or territory in the selected language.
+- 1 The name of the Territory; or - A part of the name of the Territory denoting the Territory; or - A short-form designation for the name of the Territory that is recognizable and denotes the Territory in the selected language.